tcorbettclark/website-src/README.md

 Every build is a clean build.
 No caching as plenty faster enough without complexity penalty or subtle gotchas.

-# TODO
+# TODO - content

+* skills
+* now page
-* Content: skills, interests, now page, tools
+* tools

-* Move the explanation into one of the web pages, and link from here.
+* this website - and link from here

-* Remake favicon.ico
+  * explain how I chose colour palette
 * Find a link to the PDF for my "Choosing an appropriate model for novelty detection" paper.
   See https://ieeexplore.ieee.org/document/607503

+# TODO - technical

+* Remake favicon.ico
+* Safari is looking for /apple-touch-icon-precomposed.png and /apple-touch-icon.png
 * Add Google analytics
-* Add a robots.txt file, and add a sitemap.xml
+* Add a sitemap.xml and update robots.txt file
   See https://thatware.co/xml-sitemap-creation-python/
   See https://michael-lisboa.medium.com/automate-your-sitemap-xml-with-python-and-deploy-it-as-a-cron-job-to-google-cloud-c5c4f986c734
   Note also need to submit to search engines (once)